Medicare Billing Codes: A Guide for Healthcare Facilities

 Medicare provides federal healthcare insurance coverage for individuals 65 years or older.
 It also covers younger people with specific disabling conditions, such as end-stage kidney disease (ERSD).
 With the government reimbursing one in every five healthcare dollars for Medicare costs, it’s vital for every healthcare facility to know how to submit claims for reimbursement, including the correct assignment of Medicare billing codes.

 Billing Medicare can be a complicated process for any healthcare provider or facility.
-Fortunately, you’re not alone — the following resources will help you break this system down into easier, more straightforward segments, so you can better understand your responsibilities when billing Medicare and their reimbursement rates.
-We’ll focus on demystifying Medicare codes for billing by discussing why they’re essential and examining the different types of codes.
+Fortunately, you’re not alone.
+The following resources will help you break this system down into easier, more straightforward segments, so you can better understand your responsibilities when billing Medicare and their reimbursement rates.
+We’ll focus on demystifying Medicare codes for billing by discussing why they’re essential and examining the different types of codes that can apply.

 What Are Medicare Billing Codes and Why Are They Important?